radiogalaxyzoo/atlas-xid/index.md

-# Machine learning methods for radio host cross-identification
+## Machine learning methods for radio source host galaxy cross-identification
+# M.A.
+Alger, J.K.
+Banfield, C.S.
+Ong, O.I.
+Wong, L.Rudnick, R.P.
+Norris
+# submitted to Monthly Notices of the Royal Astronomical Society

 We consider the problem of determining the infrared host galaxies of radio emissions detected in wide-area radio surveys.
 We propose a method for reducing the cross identification task to